-Losing a loved-one is always an emotional time.
+Losing a loved-one is always an emotionally challenging time.
 The last thing you need is the additional stress and worry about a dispute or problem surrounding their will, trust or estate.

 Disputes over an inheritance can arise for many reasons.
-It could be because it does not provide sufficiently for dependants or other close family members left behind or could come about when other parties contest the Will or make a claim on the estate.
-Our inheritance disputes team will strive to make this period as stress free as possible by giving you advice that you can trust at every step of the way.
+It could be because the inheritance does not provide sufficiently for dependants or other close family members left behind, or when other parties contest the will or make a claim on the estate.